mamunstat09/mass-shootings-usa-analysis/README.md

 - Some variables serve as proxy indicators

 ## 👩‍💻 Authors
-- Mahmudul Hasan Mamun
+- Mahmudul Hasan Mamun (PhD Candidate in Statistics & Analytics)
 - Jordan Leh
 - Jordan Wood

-PhD Candidate in Statistics & Analytics (Mamun)
 Central Michigan University
+Department of Computer Science

-Focus: Statistical modeling, data science, machine learning, and applied data analysis
+Focus: Statistical modeling, machine learning, and applied data analysis

 ## 📎 Note
 This project was completed as part of a graduate-level course and is intended for academic and analytical purposes.